Bay of Pigs Invasion: Acquiring supplies

+Cuban Revolutionary Council

+Three weeks before the invasion, in March 1961, the Cuban Revolutionary Council (Consejo Revolucionario Cubano, CRC) was formed, with CIA assistance, to "coordinate and direct" the activities of the Cuban Democratic Revolutionary Front.
+José Miró Cardona, former Prime Minister of Cuba, was chairman of the Cuban Revolutionary Council.
+Miró became the de facto leader-in-waiting of the intended post-invasion Cuban government.
+The CRC comprised the former Cuban Democratic Revolutionary Front, with the addition of the Movimiento Revolucionario del Pueblo.
+Manuel Artime was sent to Guatemala to serve as the Revolutionary Council's liaison with the invaders in training.

+The CRC's board of directors were: Antonio de Varona, Justo Carrillo, Carlos Hevia, Antonio Maceo, Manuel Ray, and Manuel Artime.
+The stated goal of the Cuban Revolutionary Council was to establish a provisional government in Cuba, and reestablish the constitution of 1940.

+Security of Cuba

 Cuban government personnel

-Already, Fidel Castro was known as, and addressed as, the commander-in-chief of Cuban armed forces, with a nominal base at "Point One" in Havana.
+Already, Fidel Castro was known as, and addressed as, the commander-in-chief of Cuban Armed Forces, with a nominal base at "Point One" in Havana.
 In early April 1961, his brother Raúl Castro was assigned command of forces in the east, based in Santiago de Cuba.
 Che Guevara commanded western forces, based in Pinar del Río.
 Major Juan Almeida Bosque commanded forces in the central provinces, based in Santa Clara.
 Raúl Curbelo Morales was head of the Cuban Air Force.
 Sergio del Valle Jiménez was Director of Headquarters Operations at Point One.
 Efigenio Ameijeiras was the Head of the Revolutionary National Police.
 Ramiro Valdés Menéndez was Minister of the Interior and head of G-2 (Seguridad del Estado, or state security).
 His deputy was Comandante Manuel Piñeiro Losada, also known as 'Barba Roja'.
 Captain José Ramón Fernández was head of the School of Militia Leaders (Cadets) at Matanzas.

 Other commanders of units during the conflict included Major Raúl Menéndez Tomassevich, Major Filiberto Olivera Moya, Major René de los Santos, Major Augusto Martínez Sánchez, Major Félix Duque, Major Pedro Miret, Major Flavio Bravo, Major Antonio Lussón, Captain Orlando Pupo Peña, Captain Victor Dreke, Captain Emilio Aragonés, Captain Ángel Fernández Vila, Arnaldo Ochoa, and Orlando Rodríguez Puerta.
 Soviet-trained Spanish advisors were brought to Cuba from Eastern Bloc countries.
-These advisors had held high staff positions in the Soviet armies during World War II and became known as "Hispano-Soviets," having long resided in the Soviet Union.
-The most senior of these was the Spanish communist veterans of the Spanish Civil War, Francisco Ciutat de Miguel, Enrique Líster and Cuban-born Alberto Bayo.
+These advisors had held high staff positions in the Soviet armies during World War II and became known as "Hispano-Soviets", having long resided in the Soviet Union.
+The most senior of these was the Spanish communist veterans of the Spanish Civil War, Francisco Ciutat de Miguel, Enrique Líster, and Cuban-born Alberto Bayo.
 Ciutat de Miguel (Cuban alias: Ángel Martínez Riosola, commonly referred to as "Angelito"), was an advisor to forces in the central provinces.
 The role of other Soviet agents at the time is uncertain, but some of them acquired greater fame later.
-For example, two KGB colonels, Vadim Kochergin and Victor Simanov were first sighted in Cuba in about September 1959.
+For example, KGB colonels Vadim Kochergin and Victor Simanov were first sighted in Cuba in about September 1959.